bbjornstad/bjornstad.dev/content/contact.md

 - bailey@bjornstad.dev
 - baileybjornstad@fastmail.com

-please remember to import my [pgp keys](pgp) if you plan to use it.
+Please remember to import my [pgp keys](pgp) if you plan to use them (preferred if you already use PGP, say for code signing or encryption).